 If you would prefer more personalized attention, I also offer individual and small group coaching plans to go along with the course.

-I am the owner of Online Speech Services, which specializes in online speech therapy, accent modification, and public speaking coaching.
-I have a Master’s in Communication Sciences and Disorders and an MBA in Business Administration.
-I have been serving clients via telepractice for over 10 years and have trained hundreds of speech-language pathologists individually and in small groups in appropriate telepractice service delivery.
-I also have over seven years of management experience, during which I was responsible for hiring, training, and supervising a team of 80 speech-language pathologists, all working remotely as telepractitioners.
-As a manager, I organized the department’s professional development program, established best practices in issues related to telepractice, and ensured compliance with national and state licensing regulations.
-I am an advocate of telepractice as an effective method of service delivery and have presented studies on telepractice at the annual American Speech-Language Hearing Association Convention.
+Adrienne is the owner of Online Speech Services, which specializes in online speech therapy, accent modification, and public speaking coaching.
+She has a Master’s in Communication Sciences and Disorders and an MBA in Business Administration.
+She has over 10 years of experience in telepractice and has trained hundreds of speech-language pathologists in appropriate telepractice service delivery.
+As a former manager, she was responsible for hiring, training, and supervising a department of speech-language pathologists who all provided services via telepractice.
+During that time, she organized professional development programs, established best practices in issues related to telepractice, and ensured compliance with national and state licensing regulations.
+In addition to providing direct services to clients in her telepractice business, Adrienne also offers consulting, webinars, and online courses to help speech-language pathologists add telepractice to their service delivery offerings.
+She has presented at the annual American Speech-Language Hearing Association Convention and served on the ASHA Convention Telepractice Topic Committee for two years.